-Certain Redgate services, such as payment processing or assisting with user evaluation of our products, are offered in conjunction with our (third-party) business partners.
+Certain Redgate services, such as payment processing, information processing or assisting with user evaluation of our products, are offered in conjunction with our (third-party) business partners.
 In such cases, we may need to share your personal information with them in order to provide these services.
 In this instance, please note that certain services may be unavailable if you do not want to disclose the personal information you are asked for.

 Where our services make use of hosted tools, hosted data storage and payment services provided by third parties any of your personal information stored by such third parties shall be subject to their privacy provisions.

 Whilst we choose our business partners carefully, unfortunately we cannot be responsible for their privacy policies and practices or those of other sites that you access using links from our site.
 Therefore we recommend that you check the policy of each site you visit.